 Getting a great credit score won’t happen overnight, but with the right strategy you can build your credit from scratch over time.
 Focus on practicing healthy financial habits and understanding how credit works.

-Then consider using tools like a secured credit card, becoming an authorized users, or a credit builder loan to build positive payment history.
+Then consider using tools like a secured credit card, becoming an authorized user, or a credit builder loan to build a positive payment history.
+Your score should increase quickly as long as you continue making payments on time and keep your credit utilization low.